It all began with a movie. After seeing An Inconvenient Truth in 2006, Dr. Leslie Field knew that the effects of climate change were here.

 Starting in 2007, she performed extensive testing in small tanks on decks and local areas to test different materials that might best reflect the sun.
 Fast forward to today and, after 12 years of testing, refining, and testing again, we have the material, the team, and the experience needed to significantly reduce the impacts of climate change and make a difference in the global climate before it’s too late.

-Our material is safe for humans and animals and already exists in the environment, and we would never use a material that proves harmful even if it saves ice.
+Our material is safe for humans and animals.
+We will not use a material that proves harmful.

-A small amount of our material goes a long way when applied to a strategic location of the Arctic.
-Much like small, yearly contributions to an investment account, the results compound over time.
+A small amount of material goes a long way when applied to a strategic location of the Arctic.
+There is an immediate improvement, and then like small, yearly contributions to an investment account, the results compound over time.

 Our goal is to see the Arctic restored to its important role in keeping the planet cool.
 We’ve been accelerating this work diligently for more than a decade and will continue to do so until the goal is met.